 Standout attributes include;

-Bulk-scale metallurgical test-work has commenced on a 1 tonne representative sample from Kasiya.
+Bulk-scale metallurgical test-work is nearing completion on a 1 tonne representative sample from Kasiya.

 Sovereign has identified a potentially globally significant, strategic rutile province across its large Malawi ground holding.